 - a copy of any past discipline, professional negligence, malpractice or criminal decisions involving the applicant

-Prior to registration you will be required to complete Practical Examination(s) prior to being eligible for a Practice Permit without conditions.
-Applicants will be authorized to practice only in the compency(ies) which they have successfully completed the practical examinations
+Prior to registration you will be required to complete Dental Technology Entry-to-Practice Assessment (DTETPA) adminstered by the CADTR.
+Once you have successfully complete the DETEPA you may be eligible for a Practice Permit without conditions.
+Applicants will be authorized to practice only in the compency(ies) which they have successfully completed the DTETPA.

-1. Examine your technical competency to evaluate your risk of affecting the physical and psychological health and safety of the public from incompetent, unethical, or impaired practice of the profession.
+1. Assess your technical competency to evaluate your risk of affecting the physical and psychological health and safety of the public from incompetent, unethical, or impaired practice of the profession.

-2. Examine your qualifications to provide for an entry to practice standard of competence to the public.
+2. Assess your qualifications to provide for an entry to practice standard of competence to the public.

-3. Examine that the education and experience you have gained demonstrates the competence required for registration as a regulated member of the CDTA.
+3. Assess that the education and experience you have gained demonstrates the competence required for registration as a regulated member of the CDTA.